 How to help your tropical plants survive the winter blues

-You are currently viewing How to help your tropical plants survive the winter blues
+Artistic representation for How to help your tropical plants survive the winter blues

 Dreaming of a beach vacation?
 My guess is you’re picturing a palm tree.
 Fantasizing about life on a remote island?
 You’re probably envisioning a walk among birds of paradise, cannas and bananas.
 Nothing conjures up the feeling of the tropics like giant, lush-leaved plants, and if you live in the tropics or subtropics, you get to enjoy them year-round.
 The rest of us have to buy them every year and treat them as annuals or, if we’re in the know, save them from year to year.
 After reading this, you’ll fall into the latter camp, saving money and making future summers at home feel like an exotic getaway.